From the FAQ

 The Whirly Gig It is actually a gyroscope with a seat that can be moved through 360°.
 It was devised by David Grove as a way to enable people to orient themselves at any position within 3D space and find out what they know there.
 David postulated that experiences and traumas are laid down in the body, and that therapies which involve sitting and talking do not allow the body access to those memories, because the body is not in the right position.

-Join us for a multi-level clean experience, with five of the world’s leading clean practitioners.
+Join us for a multi-level clean experience, with six of the world’s leading clean practitioners.
 Work on your own personal development, or focus on learning more about clean modelling - a fantastic Clean Learning opportunity.

 From the blog